graviaDaemon/treasure_hunting/README.md

 - Recalculate tile sizes based on zoom levels

 # Changelog (based on commits)

-### v2.0.0-Alpha1
-## features
-- Added comments to all the methods
-- Refactored the Gui.Clear() parts that would double destroy a GUI, resulting in errors
-- removed the hotkey functions
-- added a GUI that handles all the old hotkey functions
-- added tabs to the GUI
-    - how to
-    - info
-    - draw
-    - settings
-- added more settings, which allows for the selection of ingame map size, screen size,

 ## bugfixes
 - fixed an issue where drawing was only half the size it was supposed to be